 From Yellowstone, many roadtrippers continue on to Glacier National Park, one of the northernmost national parks on the West Coast.
 We had to plan a separate adventure to this mountainous region.
 Although most of our road trips through the national parks happen during the off-season, Glacier had to be explored during the summer season.

-One of the main sections of the park, Going-to-the-Sun Road, has limited access most of the year.
+One of the main sections of the park, the Going-to-the-Sun Road area, has limited access most of the year.
 The 50-mile scenic route is open only from late June or early July until the third Monday of October.
-But even in the summer months, snow can still lingers in the Logan Pass area, the highest peak of the route with such incredible hikes as the Hidden Lake Trail and the Highline Trail.
+But even in the summer months, snow can still linger in the Logan Pass area, the highest peak of the route with such incredible hikes as the Hidden Lake Trail and the Highline Trail.

 The Best Time to Visit: If you want to see everything Glacier National Park has to offer, be sure to road-trip through this section of the West Coast anytime between late June through mid-October.
 But be ready to start your excursions at sunrise, as the park fills up quickly during this time.
 Once a specific parking lot is full, rangers turn back all other vehicles.